 Other common marketing tools used by actors include blogs, podcasts, and newsletters.

 Many actors have taken up blogging as a way to converse publicly about the more difficult aspects of the business.
-Actor Patti Murin, who will play Anna in Disney’s forthcoming “Frozen” on Broadway and who has a recurring role on NBC’s “Chicago Med,” has used her blog, “Literally Patti Murin,” to wax on matters such as setting weekly goals, theater message boards, and handling the question that every actor dreads: “What’s next for you?”
+Actor Patti Murin, who payed Anna in Disney’s “Frozen” on Broadway and who had a recurring role on NBC’s “Chicago Med” from 2016 to 2019, has used her blog, “Literally Patti Murin,” to wax on matters such as setting weekly goals, theater message boards, and handling the question that every actor dreads: “What’s next for you?”

 “Hamilton” star Rory O’Malley, for example, began a show-biz podcast called “Living the Dream,” in which he shares stories of his own along with conversations with industry pals who are decidedly not of the “dream-living” realm.
-Emmy Award-winner Lena Dunham, meanwhile, started a podcast called “Women of the Hour,” in which she speaks with other women both in the business and completely outside of it about issues surrounding
+Emmy Award-winner Lena Dunham, meanwhile, started a podcast called “Women of the Hour,” in which she speaks with other women both in the business and completely outside of it.

-Newsletters: Sending postcards to casting directors is no longer the right move; my unofficial poll concluded that most CDs throw them in the trash.
-Sending an email newsletter, CDs and filmmakers, however, can be a good idea—but keep them to a minimum.
+Sending postcards to casting directors is no longer the right move; most CDs throw them in the trash.
+Sending an email newsletter to CDs and filmmakers, however, can be a good idea—but keep them to a minimum.
 You don’t want to clog potential employers’ inboxes.
 If you haven’t used it before, check out Mailchimp for future campaigns.

 Get off the couch and find a local group of actors to network with!
-If you are in NYC, Backstage has its monthly networking event.
-For a very small fee you can get out and meet new people in the industry!
-Volunteer at your local film commission or for a cause that supports people in your industry like the Actors Fund.
+Look for networking events near you.
+Volunteer at your local film commission or for a cause that supports people in your industry like The Actors Fund.
 Not only will you be doing a good thing for others, you’ll be expanding your circle of quality friends in the business!
 If you want to network from home, expand your online connections by joining a Facebook or LinkedIn group of like-minded people.

 Polish your digital profiles by learned from other actors with our Social Studies series!